KeitaNakamura/railscasts.vim/README.md

-# Railscasts EarthTone Colorscheme for Vim
+# Railscasts Colorscheme for Vim

-Earth tone colorscheme for Vim inspired by [jpo/vim-railscasts-theme](https://github.com/jpo/vim-railscasts-theme).
+A colorscheme for Vim inspired by [jpo/vim-railscasts-theme](https://github.com/jpo/vim-railscasts-theme).
 Compatible color palettes for Terminal.app and iTerm2.app are also available.

 ## Instllation